yaniv-2bcloud/myrepo/Resource_Deployment/README.md

 **Note:** You will be installing the Azure CLI extension for Azure Synapse
 1. Open Powershell as Administrator
-2. Navigate to this folder `0.
-Resource Deployment\deployment\backend\`
+2. Navigate to this folder `Resource Deployment\deployment\backend\`
 3. Run the following command:
     `./deployment_script.ps1`

+### Step 2.1: Storage Account Permisions
+In order to read files from your Azure Storage Account from the Azure Synapse Workspace, you will need to grant `Storage Blob Data Contributor`.
+Follow the steps below to assign Storage Blob Data Contributor to the users.
+1. Go to the Azure Data Lake Storage Account created in Step 2
+2. Go to the `Access Control (IAM)`
+3. Click "+ Add"
+4. Click "Add role assignment"
+5. Now click the Role dropdown and select `Storage Blob Data Contributor` and search for your username and the other user's usernames to be added by using the search bar.
+6. Click "Save" at the bottom

+### Step 2.2: Upload Additional Dataset
+We use the `product_details.json` to enhance the products served to the front-end with image information and cleaned up names.

+1. Upload this JSON to the Azure Data Lake Storage Account attached to your Synapse Studio
+    - Make sure you put it into the filesystem that is the Primary Filesystem for the Synapse Studio
+    - Put it in the folder `synapse/workspaces` in the filesystem that is the primary filesystem for the Synapse Studio
+2. Import `Analytics Deployment\synapse-studio\notebooks\CreateOrUpdateProductDetails.ipynb` to the Synapse Studio and fill out the parameters for the filesystem name and the account name
+3. Execute the Notebook

 ## Step 3: Upload Assets and Data to the Synapse Workspace
 1. Launch the Synapse Studio:
     - Go to the resource page in the portal and click the "Launch Synapse Studio"
 2. Go to "Develop", click the "+", and click Import:
-    - In the demo's repository, go to `1.
-Analytics Deployment\synapse-studio\notebooks` to select all of the the Spark Notebooks
+    - In the demo's repository, go to `Analytics Deployment\synapse-studio\notebooks` to select all of the the Spark Notebooks
 3. Click Publish and confirm the assets to be published
 4. Go to the "Manage" tab in the Studio and click on the Apache Spark pools
 5. Click on the Spark Pool that you deployed and click "Packages, then click "Upload environment config file"
-    - Go to `1.
-Analytics Deployment\synapse-studio\cluster_config` to get the requirements.txt for upload
+    - Go to `Analytics Deployment\synapse-studio\cluster_config` to get the requirements.txt for upload
 6. Ensure that you give yourself and any other user admin privilages for this accelerator by going to the `Manage` tab, then `Access control` underneath `Security` and click "+ Add"
     - ![Manage, Access Control](./imgs/manage_access_control.png)
 7. Now click the Role dropdown and select all three roles, and search for your username and the other user's usernames to be added by using the search bar underneath the Role dropdown